 For organizations handling sensitive data, finding a secure and efficient way to test data protection solutions is crucial.
 The Protegrity API Playground offers a straightforward way to test Protegrity’s data protection features.
 The Playground grants you 10,000 API requests after registration to use as you see fit: protecting names, addresses, credit card numbers – or any other data your organization considers secure.
+This guide will walk you through the setup process and show you how to call our API.

 Registration

 To register with Protegrity API Playground, fill out the form on our landing page.
 The information you provide is collected for user management and analytics.
-It is protected with Protegrity’s technology, ensuring that only authorized team members can view it in clear text.
+It is protected with Protegrity’s tokenization, ensuring that only authorized team members can view it in clear text.
 We are drinking our own champagne – it would be unwise not to!

 Login

 The JWT Token expires every 24 hours.
-To renew it, go to the /login endpoint, and we will issue a new one.
+To renew it, go to the /login

 Environment Setup